JQuiroz728/Goal-Seeking-Robot/README.md

 # Goal-Seeking-Robot

-Quirky game where you are able to control a robot and lead it in search of the goal.
+Quirky game where you are in control of the robot and lead it in search of the goal.

 Specifications of the game:
 There is an artificial environment that a robot can walk freely on.
 The user controls the robot's movement.